-The reasonable adjustment form found at Appendix 1 will help you to decide whether or not a particular adjustment, be it a piece of equipment or allowing more time off sick is reasonable.
+A reasonable adjustment form will help you to decide whether or not a particular adjustment, be it a piece of equipment or allowing more time off sick is reasonable.
+A blank copy of this form can be downloaded from the member resources section at www.disabilitystandard.com.
 The form requires you to ask and try to answer the following questions:

-- How much, if anything will the adjustment cost and how much can your organisation afford? - How practical is it to make the adjustment? - Will it be effective in removing or reducing the person's problems at work? - How much if any disruption will making the adjustment cause? - What effect, if any will there be on other employees if the adjustment is made? - Are there any health and safety implications for the disabled person or anyone else in making the adjustment? - How long has the disabled person worked for you and for your organisation? - Does the disabled person have valuable skills, contacts or training? - Is help available from external sources such as the Access to Work Scheme?
+- How much, if anything will the adjustment cost and how much can your organisation afford? - How practical is it to make the adjustment? - Will it be effective in removing or reducing the person's problems at work? - How much if any disruption will making the adjustment cause? - What effect, if any will there be on other employees if the adjustment is made? - Are there any health and safety implications for the disabled person or anyone else in making the adjustment? - How long has the disabled person worked for you and for your organisation? - Does the disabled person have valuable skills, contacts or training?

+Is help available from external sources such as the Access to Work scheme?

 You might not be able to answer all these questions yourself and so may need to talk to other people that you work with so that a joint decision is made on what is reasonable.
-Remember always to include the disabled person in all vour conversations about what might be possible and reasonable.
+Remember always to include the disabled person in all your conversations about what might be possible and reasonable.